 Unless you work from home, or are a hermit, there’s a good chance you use some form of transportation.
 Going to work, going to the gym, traveling to see friends and family – there’s always somewhere to be and people to hang out with.

-Therefore, if wealth is a goal of yours, buying a new car for $40,000 might not be the best choice, as in the first day of driving, you lose $4,000.
-Buying a used car for $20,000 or less might be a better choice in the long term.
+Therefore, if wealth is a goal of yours, buying a new car for $40,000 might not be the best choice, since in the first day of driving, you lose $4,000.
+Buying a used car for $20,000 or less might be a better choice for reducing expenses in the long term.

 I bought a used 2014 VW Jetta for $13,000.
 It runs like new, and gets 37 mpg on the highway.
 I love it and since I own it in full, and drive it a few thousand miles a year, I’m going to get my money’s worth over 15-20 years.
 I could have bought a nicer car, but then I might still be paying for it many years later.